ThummeTo/FMI.jl/docs/src/examples/CS_simulation.md

 # make an instance from the FMU
 fmiInstantiate!(myFMU; loggingOn=true)
 ```
-To simulate the instance of the FMU you have to setup the experiment and enter and leave the initialisation mode to prepare the FMU.
+To simulate the instance of the FMU you have to setup the experiment and enter and leave the initialization mode to prepare the FMU.
 This part is optional if you use the option ```setup=true``` in ```fmiSimulateCS```.
 ```
 # setup the experiment, start time = 0.0 (optional for setup=true)
 #fmiSetupExperiment(myFMU, t_start)